Proofs¶

 Proof terms¶

-Proof terms are used by several tactics (see e.g. have
+Proof terms are used by several tactics (see e.g. have or

-) as a convenient way to combine and (partially) apply
+apply) as a convenient way to combine and (partially) apply

 hypotheses, axioms or proved lemmas, in order to derive new facts.